The purpose of this policy is to:

 - Bay of Plenty Regional Council supports proactive release of Official Information in order to promote the availability of Official Information to the public, foster public trust and confidence and promote open and transparent good governance.
 For matters of high public interest, proactive release can also reduce the need for the public to make LGOIMA requests which reduces the workload on staff to respond to requests.

 - Bay of Plenty Regional Council will decide in its sole discretion which Official Information it will proactively release.
 Generally information that has a high level of public interest will be released.
-This includes publishing LGOIMA responses or other Official Information which is not otherwise available on the BOPRC website every three months.
+This includes publishing LGOIMA responses or other Official Information which is not otherwise available on the BOPRC website.

 - In deciding whether to proactively release Official Information, BOPRC will take into account: